Types Of Amapiano

 4. Bique/ Mozambique

 Mozambique, which is abbreviated to Bique, was not long discovered but it is fast growing.
 ‘Black Is Brown Entertainment’ is well known by this sound.
 Zan’Ten (duo), Djy Biza, and many other talented artists contribute to the vibrant music scene.
 The unique blend of traditional and contemporary elements sets this sound apart, captivating listeners from all corners of the world.
-Through their exceptional creativity and dedication, these musicians have become the esteemed veterans, consistently pushing the boundaries of the genre and shaping its future.
-With their infectious beats and soulful melodies, they continue to maintain the legacy of this rich musical heritage, paving the way for aspiring artists and cultivating a thriving community of music enthusiasts.

 5. Quantum Sound